starckyang/financial_computation/README.md

 ![Python](https://img.shields.io/badge/python-3.10+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**this repo is still under maintenance. so some of the outputs can be wrong because there are still adjustments to be made** **you can reach out to the other repo for correct but yet a bit messy code** : [original code](https://github.com/starckyang/financial_computation_arc/tree/main)
+**this repo is still under maintenance. so some of the outputs can be wrong because there are still adjustments to be made.**
+**you can reach out to the other repo for correct but yet a bit messy code** : [original code](https://github.com/starckyang/financial_computation_arc/tree/main)

 A Python-based **quantitative finance** toolkit that implements various **option pricing models** using both **analytical** and **numerical** methods.